Week 5 NFL survivor pool picks, teams to avoid by NFL expert R.J. White

 SportsLine's No. 1 NFL expert R.J.
 White just locked in his top Week 5 NFL survivor pick

 Despite a loss from the Los Angeles Chargers and a tie by the Green Bay Packers, Week 4 did not produce much carnage in NFL survivor pools.
 In all, five of the most popular teams in the Circa Survivor picked up victories.
 Only the Buffalo Bills threw a scare into players before finally disposing of the pesky New Orleans Saints.
-Week 5 features four teams favored by seven or more points, including Colts (-7) over Raiders, Cardinals (-7.5) over Titans, Lions (-10.5) over Bengals and Bills (-8.5) over Patriots.
+Week 5 features four teams favored by seven or more points, including Colts (-7) over Raiders, Cardinals (-7.5) over Titans, Lions (-10.5) over Bengals and Bills (-8.5) over Patriots on Sunday Night Football.

 With the survivor pool shrinking, it's a must that players put together a winning NFL survivor pool strategy.
 It's all about deciding when to successfully use a team and when to save another.
 Before finalizing any Week 5 NFL survivor picks, you need to see which team proven expert R.J.
 White is backing.